 Summer Harp Academy, Louisville USA, 2005

-Given on a wide variety of musical subjects, on land and at sea, these usually take the form of loosely themed piano recitals enhanced by informative, interesting and inevitably humorous introductions of the works performed.
+Given on a wide variety of musical subjects, on land and at sea, these usually take the form of loosely themed piano recitals enhanced by informative, interesting and humorous introductions of the works performed.

 |I loved the interpretation lectures and masterclasses by Robin Zebaida.
 Hearing him speak and play was inspiring for the students of all ages and performance levels.|